 4. Once you have crocheted the Tulip Stitch for several rows, it should look like this.
 It is a very beautiful stitch that will remind anyone of the Corner to Corner stitch pattern.
 Now you will also have an easier time crocheting horizontal color stripes with a stitch pattern that looks like the C2C, but it is not.

 If you are more of a visual learner, then the below tutorial will for sure help you out with this amazing and stunning tulip stitch pattern.
 Be sure to share this tutorial on social media using the above or below buttons.
 Thank you!

 Be sure to check out my other crochet stitch tutorials HERE!

 I hope you love the Tulip Stitch Tutorial, aka horizontal C2C, as much as I do.
 If you love this tutorial and technique, please use the social media share buttons above or below and share this pattern link with the world and your friends.
-That way you will find it easily again when you need it and you also provide the world and your friends the ability to gain extra crochet knowledge as well.
+That way you will find it easily again when you need it and you also provide the world and your friends with the ability to gain extra crochet knowledge as well.
 And to top it off, you help me as it allows me to create more content that you love already and want to see more of – free crochet patterns and tutorials.
 So, thank you for sharing.